bokhtyer/react-dropdown-table/README.md

 | `customStyle` | `boolean`              | `false`           | If `true` then not working default css                                          |
 | `className`   | `string`               | `your-class-name` | You can pass your custom class and style update                                 |
 | `maxWidth`    | `string`               | `180px`           | You can customize dropdown item width                                           |

+# License

+This project is licensed under the MIT License.

+# Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

+# Support

+For any questions or issues, please contact me via [GitHub. 🚀](https://github.com/bokhtyer/react-dropdown-table)

+## Happy Coding! 🚀